ligadata-shilpa/Kamanja/trunk/GenerateModels/jtm/README.md

     Outputs: specifies the ouputs the transformation section can produce.
 It can contain a mapping and computes list and a single where condition

         Mapping map - key output target, value can contain a variable or expression

+        mapbyposition - Bulk assignments of array elements to variables or expression, fields with '-" are ignored

         Where value if the expression evaluates to true processing will continue